Fluctuation behaviour for interacting particle systems with common noise: Introduction

 \subsection{Methodology and difficulties}

+In particular, the presence of common noise renders the limiting mean field equation random and disrupts the classical Gaussian structure of the fluctuation limit.
+As a consequence, the identification of the limiting object from the tightness of the fluctuation measures \((\eta^N, N \in \N)\) becomes substantially more delicate, since both the fluctuation process and the underlying mean field limit are random.
+These issues necessitate new arguments in the Skorohod argument and limit identification steps, which cannot be obtained by a direct extension of the techniques in~\cite{Xianliang2023}.
+A more detailed analysis is postponed to Section

 Our paper is closely related to the work of Wang, Zhao, and Zhu~\cite{Xianliang2023}.
 Both approaches rely on relative entropy estimates, originally established by Jabin and Wang~\cite{JabinWang2018} for the case \(\nu=0\) and later extended to the common noise setting by the author~\cite{nikolaev2024common}.
 The approach in~\cite{Xianliang2023} follows a classical compactness method, which has been employed in various works, including~\cite{Graham1996, Fernandez1997, Jourdain1998, Lacker2019}.
 Specifically, Wang, Zhao and Zhu utilize uniform entropy bounds on the relative entropy to demonstrate the tightness of the sequence of fluctuations \((\eta^N,N\in \N)\) in an appropriate Hilbert space.

-Let us sketch the general approach of the compactness method utilized in~\cite{Graham1996,Lacker2019,Xianliang2023} in order to demonstrate Gaussian fluctuations.
+Let us sketch the general approach of the compactness method utilized in~\cite{Graham1996,Lacker2019,Xianliang2023} in order to demonstrate Gaussian fluctuations and where our approach varies.
 The same method is nicely summarized in~\cite{Hofmanova2012} for the weak existence of SDEs with bounded drift and diffusion.
 A crucial observation is that after an application of It\^{o}'s formula for \((\eta^N, N \in \N)\), we obtain

 for some smooth function \(\varphi\).
 Hence, \((\eta_t^N, t \ge 0)\) solves informally the following SPDE